aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/tutorials/training/finetune_t5.rst

 would be saved.
 We can load the trained model and run the ``predict_with_generate`` to compute the final accuracy.

-To do so, in run_summarization.py, add the following before importing ``transformers``:
+To do so, in run_summarization.py, add the following before ``transformers`` get imported.
+This can be done by adding the below lines before all the ``imports``:

 .. code:: ipython3